jheddings/juliet/README.md

 * 1 - compressed & base-64 encoded text
 * 3 - channel text
 * 7 - file message - currently unused, but here for completeness

+## Contributions ##

+If you are interested in contributing to `juliet`, I would welcome the help!
+Feel free to send me a message or just fork this repo and submit a pull request.

 _-73_